 - Defendant was lawfully present on the property.

 How Can a San Diego Criminal Defense Attorney Help Me?

 California imposes serious consequences on those convicted on charges of home invasion.
 If convicted, you could face serious time behind bars.
 An experienced San Diego home invasion criminal defense attorney will build a case highlighting why you are not guilty of the charges, negotiate a plea bargain with the prosecution, and/or to reduce your sentence if you are convicted.

 An investigation into the facts and circumstances surrounding your arrest and alleged conduct is crucial to building a solid defense.
 At the Law Office of Vikas Bajaj, our attorneys understand how to review and analyze relevant information to uncover details that can make or break your defense.
 We leave no stone unturned when investigating and building your case.

 Even the smallest detail could be the difference between a slam-dunk for the prosecution and a non-starter.
 Our attorneys work tirelessly to ensure that you are afforded the best criminal defense representation in San Diego.
 We use our past experiences and legal expertise to craft custom defenses that highlight (1) facts that are favorable to your defense, and (2) facts that poke holes in the prosecution’s case against you.

 Experienced Home Invasion Lawyer San Diego

 If you have been arrested and/or charged with a home invasion in San Diego, contact our experienced home invasion lawyer San Diego as soon as possible.
 Law enforcement and the prosecution will begin to construct a case against you immediately – the quicker you let us get to work crafting your defense, the stronger and more persuasive it can be.
-Contact us today for a free consultation to learn about how we may be able to help you defend against California home invasion charges.
+Contact us today for an initial consultation to learn about how we may be able to help you defend against California home invasion charges.